syncfusion-content/typescript-docs/TypeScript/MaskEdit/getting-started.md

 Using the following steps, you can create a **Typescript** MaskEdit component.

-## Creating an MaskEdit in Typescript
+## Creating an MaskEdit in TypeScript